-Name of the function, strategy, project, policy or procedure being assessed: Learning Disabilities Day Services - Use of buildings in Pershore (48 Station Road) Is this a new or an amended policy?
-New Does the policy form part of a wider programme which has already been screened for equality relevance?
-Yes
+Name of the function, strategy, project, policy or procedure being Learning Disabilities Day Services - Use of buildings in Pershore (48 Station Road)

+assessed:

+Is this a new or an amended New

+policy?

+Does the policy form part of a Yes

+wider programme which has

+already been screened for

+equality relevance?